west-code-development/westpy/doc/installation.rst

 Installation
 ============

-The recommendend installation method for **westpy** is via python install.
+The recommendend installation method for **WESTpy** is via python install.
 The software is tested for python version 3.x and has the following dependencies:

    - ``numpy``